 - How do you stay off email blocklists?

 - If you’ve been on a blocklist, what does that mean for you?

-Unlike other email marketing metrics like clicks and opens, where high rate = good, a high message bounce rate is bad.
-You want to keep bounce rate as low as you can.
+Unlike other email marketing metrics like clicks and opens, where a high rate = good, a high message bounce rate is bad.
+You want to keep your bounce rate as low as you can.

 Calculating your email bounce rate is important.
 Bounce rate shows you the health of your email deployments.

 Bounce backs (especially hard bounces) damage your reputation.
 If your undeliverable email rate is high (above 5%), the negative deliverability will impact the success of your email campaign.

 That’s because email networks monitor bounce rate trends for all your current campaigns to decide if they’ll accept your email later on.Aim to keep your email bounce rate less than 2%.
 Anything above that bounce rate for an email campaign needs your attention.
 Tweet this!!

 - Clean your list: Identify and remove unengaged or abandoned email addresses on a regular basis.
 Check to see if your platform removes hard email bounces automatically.

 - Permission-based lists: Only send emails to people who give consent to receive your campaigns.
 Decide if you want to use a double opt-in email process.

 - Send emails regularly: Send emails to your list often (but not excessively).
 This leads to fewer spam complaints, higher engagement…and lower bounce rates.